xiix0/scam/README.md

-You're a card which will have to be dealt with.
+Are you ever going to do the dishes?
+Or will you change your major to biology?